FOLD - Fundamentals, Financials, History, and Analysis

 Stock Chart

-Amicus Therapeutics is a global, patient-dedicated biotechnology company that has firmly established itself as a leader in the rare disease space.
-With a relentless focus on discovering, developing, and delivering novel therapies, Amicus has carved out a unique position in the industry, providing hope to individuals and families affected by devastating rare diseases.
+Amicus Therapeutics, Inc. (NASDAQ:FOLD) is a global, patient-dedicated biotechnology company that has established itself as a leader in the rare disease space.
+With a focus on discovering, developing, and delivering novel high-quality medicines, Amicus has built an impressive portfolio of approved products and a robust pipeline of product candidates targeting devastating rare and orphan diseases.

 Financials